At a Glance

 Birdlife:

-Over 205 species have been reported on eBird for Fort Frederick State Park.
-There are three eBird hotspots that cover the park:
+Over 215 species have been reported for the eBird hotspots in Fort Frederick State Park as a whole.
+There are three eBird hotspots that cover the park itself, plus a fourth hotspot is at the start of the Western Maryland Rail Trail:

+This park is known primarily for songbirds.
 The park hosts nesting Baltimore Orioles during the summer and migrating warblers in the spring and fall.
 Louisiana Waterthrush, Cerulean Warbler, Kentucky Warbler, and American Redstart can be found here.
 Many Eastern Bluebirds can be seen in the open areas of the park.
-Big Pool and the Potomac River offer a good place to observe migrating and overwintering ducks , including Common Merganser, Wood Duck, and Lesser Scaup.
+There is also somewhat of a waterfowl show in the fall, winter, and spring, when Big Pool and the Potomac River offer a good place to observe migrating and overwintering ducks, including Common Merganser, Wood Duck, and Lesser Scaup.

 Wheelchair Access:

 Paved parking areas have handicapped spaces.
-Some restrooms are handicapped-accessible – see the trail map link at left and look for the blue restroom icons.
+Some restrooms are handicapped-accessible – see the trail map link in the At a Glance section of this webpage, and look for the blue restroom icons.
 Foot-trails are not wheelchair-accessible, but some birding is possible from the car using the paved road system within the park, including the road to and within the campground.
 The C&O Canal Towpath runs past the Beaver Pond and Big Pool and has a crushed gravel surface that may accommodate wheelchairs, but may be bumpy or have puddles.
-There is a short paved walkway around the Visitor Center and to the fort.
+There is a short paved walkway around the Visitor Center and to the Fort.
+The nearby Western Maryland Rail Trail is paved and wheelchair-accessible.
+See map of the Western Maryland Rail Trail here.
+Be aware of fast-moving bikes.

 Pet Policy:

-Pets are allowed in all day use areas except the fort.
+Pets are allowed in all day use areas except the historic Fort.
 Pets are also allowed in the campground and in picnic areas.
 All pets much be on a leash.
-Be prepared to pick up after your pet and take the pet waste with you, as all MD state parks operate on a trash-free basis.
+Pick up after your pet and take the pet waste with you, as all MD state parks operate on a trash-free basis.

 Parking:

-Paved and unpaved roadside lots, as designated on the Trail Map at the link at left.
+Paved and unpaved roadside lots, as designated on the Trail Map at the link in the At a Glance section of this webpage..

 Directions: